 In selecting securities not denominated in U.S. dollars, the investment manager will consider, among other factors, the effect of movement in currency exchange rates on the U.S. dollar value of such securities.
 From time to time, the Fund may own non U.S. dollar cash equivalents or non U.S. dollar bank deposits as part of its investment strategy.
 The Fund will also invest in non-U.S. dollar currencies, however, the Fund may underweight or overweight a currency based on the investment manager's outlook.
-The Fund actively manages its exposure to non U.S. dollar currencies and may seek to hedge all or a portion of its currency exposure through the use of forward foreign currency positions may be taken, overall currency exposure is hedged to Australian dollars.
+The Fund actively manages its exposure to non U.S. dollar currencies and may seek to hedge all or a portion of its currency exposure through the use of forward foreign currency contracts and other currency derivatives.
+While active currency positions may be taken, overall currency exposure is hedged to Australian dollars.